Five Unusual Dog Breeds From Russia

-A lot of us who work with dogs are familiar with breeds like the Siberian Husky and the Borzoi.
+A lot of us who work with dogs are familiar with Russian breeds like the Siberian Husky, Samoyed, and the Borzoi.
 Russia has developed several other breeds, some of them more recently.
-We will cover five of these lesser-known breeds below.
+Ready to hear about some of the unusual dogs out there?

 The Black Russian Terrier

 Black Russian Terrier Traits

 This breed is informally known as the Stalin dog, as it was bred during the Stalinist period.
 Somehow I never pictured the man sitting by the fireplace with his dog.

 The Black Russian Terrier (BRT) is black, and is Russian, but is not a terrier—it is most likely a mixture of Giant Schnauzer, Rottweiler, the Airedale, Ovcharka, and the Moscow Water Dog.
 The dogs are strong, tall, and usually weigh 50 or 60 kilos (about 110 to 130 pounds).

 BRTs have concerns with hip dysplasia and bloat, like any big dog.
 They are normally healthy though and live longer than some giant dogs, about 11 or 12 years.

 This dog breed has now been recognized by the AKC in the U.S., but they are still rare.

 Since they are a working dog, BRTs need a job or a lot of activity.
 They are potentially one of the best dog breeds for Schutzhund competitions and also do well in agility and obedience competitions.
 If they are well socialized and have plenty of exercise, the BRT can make a great pet.

 East-European Shepherd Traits